acrose99/Three-JS-Snippets/README.md

 # Three-JS-Snippets

-This is a VS-Code extension that provides Three.JS snippets to speed up your Three.js development.
+This is a VSCode extension that provides Three.JS snippets to speed up your Three.js development.

 Specifically, it is the only extension on the marketplace that provides general functions for Three.JS, such as a snippet for quickly generating a DAT GUI, 3D text, etc while also not interfering with more common snippet libraries (as an example, instead of using 'ren' to create a WEBGLrenderer, you use 'tren' to create a WEBGLrenderer, while avoiding a very common React.JS snippet).